Dear City Museum Guests,

 In re-opening our doors, we promise to provide an enjoyable and safe experience.
 You will share in that experience through a commitment to social distancing, good hygiene, and mask-wearing (for those of you over the age of 9).
 Your personal safety and the safety and health of all those who visit City Museum depend on good hygiene practices and proper respiratory etiquette, including frequent handwashing, coughing or sneezing into your elbows, and the use of alcohol-based hand sanitizer.

 In order to make social distancing easier, City Museum will limit attendance.
-We are currently open from 10AM-5PM 3 days per week, Friday through Sunday.
+We are currently open from 10AM-5PM on Saturdays and 12PM-5PM on Sundays in January and February.
+Check our hours for our 2021 calendar.
 We encourage guests to purchase tickets in advance, but walk-ups will be accommodated.
-Members will always be accomodated.
+Members will always be accommodated.
 We are operating on a cashless basis.

 Once you get inside, you’ll still get to climb, slide, explore, and play.
 Some attractions that do not allow for social distancing will be closed.
 Climbers will be one-way, and all attractions and exhibits will operate under a queue.
 Every day, on top of our usual housekeeping staff, we will have Clean Team members who are responsible for nothing but cleaning and sanitizing during and between each session, so you can get your adventure on without worry.